 - Not supplying enough food or giving your child appropriate medical attention

 - Not keeping any type of firearms safely stored away from the child’s reach.

 - Someone in the household using illegal drugs

-- Domestic violence – This behavior can either be directed at the child or another member of the household.
+- Domestic violence: This kind of behavior can be directed towards a child or another individual living in the same home.